Georges Pompidou: Foreign affairs

 The United States was eager to restore positive relations with France after de Gaulle's departure from office.
-New U.S. President Richard Nixon and his top adviser Henry Kissinger admired Pompidou; the politicians were in agreement on most major policy issues.
+New US President Richard Nixon and his top adviser Henry Kissinger admired Pompidou; the politicians were in agreement on most major policy issues.
 The United States offered to help the French nuclear programme.
-Economic difficulties, however, arose following the Nixon Shock and the 1973–75 recession, particularly over the role of the American dollar as the medium for world trade.
+Economic difficulties, however, arose following the Nixon Shock and the 1973–1975 recession, particularly over the role of the American dollar as the medium for world trade.

-Pompidou sought to maintain good relations with the newly independent former French colonies in Africa.
+Pompidou sought to maintain good relations with the newly independent former French colonies in Africa, relying on such powerful figures as Jacques Foccart and René Journiac who maintained informal networks with African strongmen.
 In 1971, he visited Mauritania, Senegal, Ivory Coast, Cameroon, and Gabon.
 He brought a message of cooperation and financial assistance, but without the traditional paternalism.
 More broadly, he made an effort to foster closer relations with North African and Middle Eastern countries in order to develop a hinterland including all nations bordering the Mediterranean.

 Modernising Paris

 Pompidou's time in office was marked by constant efforts to modernise France's capital city.
 He spearheaded construction of a modern art museum, the Centre Beaubourg (renamed Centre Pompidou after his death), on the edge of the Marais area of Paris.
-Other attempts at modernisation included tearing down the open air markets at Les Halles and replacing them with the shopping mall of the same name, building the Montparnasse Tower, and constructing an expressway on the right bank of the Seine.
+Other attempts at modernisation included tearing down the open-air markets at Les Halles and replacing them with the shopping mall of the same name, building the Montparnasse Tower, and constructing an expressway on the right bank of the Seine.

 Death in office

-While still in office, Pompidou died on 2 April 1974, at 9 PM, while in his apartment, from Waldenström macroglobulinemia.
+While still in office, Pompidou died on 2 April 1974 at his apartment, from Waldenström macroglobulinemia.
+Although his illness had not been disclosed and the government officially denied any health problems, there were reports of ill health and speculation of possible cancer during his last year in office.
+However, even on the day of his death, Pompidou had a visit scheduled from Rwandan President Grégoire Kayibanda.

 His body was buried on 4 April, in the churchyard of Orvilliers, where he had bought an old baker's house which he turned into a weekend home.
-The official memorial service for him was held at Notre-Dame de Paris with 3000 dignitaries in attendance (including 28 heads of state and representatives from 82 countries).
+The official memorial service for him was held at Notre-Dame de Paris with 3,000 dignitaries in attendance, including foreign heads of state.
 April 6 was declared a national day of mourning and entertainment and cultural events were canceled, theatres and schools closed.